Annie Mac: Career

-Annie made regular appearances as a feature presenter on BBC Two's The Culture Show, giving her opinions on the latest music offerings.
-She appeared on Never Mind the Buzzcocks in January 2006 and she co-presented Top of the Pops on 18 June 2006 with Reggie Yates and on 11 July 2006 with Rufus Hound in a T in the Park special.
-Annie has also filled in for Zane Lowe on his Gonzo show on MTV2.
-She regularly DJs b2b with Jonny Birchall and Will Phillips at clubs such as Moles Club, Ponana, Zero Zero, The Nest, Second Bridge Nightclub and Club XL all in Bath, Night Digital in Brighton and university venues such as Fitzwilliam College, Cambridge and Aston University.
-She has also appeared on ITV Comedy, FM, as herself.
+Mac made regular appearances as a feature presenter on BBC Two's The Culture Show, giving her opinions on the latest music offerings.
+She appeared on Never Mind the Buzzcocks in January 2006 and she co-presented Top of the Pops on 18 June 2006 with Reggie Yates, and on 11 July 2006 with Rufus Hound in a T in the Park special.
+Mac has also filled in for Zane Lowe on his Gonzo show on MTV2.
+She regularly DJs b2b with Jonny Birchall and Will Phillips at clubs including Moles, Ponana, Zero Zero, The Nest, Second Bridge Nightclub and Club XL all in Bath, Night Digital in Brighton and university venues such as Fitzwilliam College, Cambridge, and Aston University.
+She has also appeared on ITV comedy FM, as herself.

-On 18 February 2007 BBC Radio 1 launched their first video podcast or vodcast.
-It featured Annie on a backstage tour around the Radio 1 buildings.
+On 18 February 2007, BBC Radio 1 launched their first video podcast or vodcast.
+It featured Mac on a backstage tour around the Radio 1 buildings.
 This has since been stopped; however, there is now a podcast of the Mini Mix.

-She has also presented Other Voices for RTÉ Two.
+Mac has also presented Other Voices for RTÉ Two.

-In September 2009, Mac released her first compilation album, Annie Mac Presents, followed in the subsequent two years Annie Mac Presents 2010 and Annie Mac Presents 2011.
+In September 2009, Mac released her first compilation album, Annie Mac Presents, followed in the subsequent two years by Annie Mac Presents 2010 and Annie Mac Presents 2011.

-In August 2012, Annie Mac was one of the DJs selected by Channel 4 to hold a live six-hour, televised House Party on Bank Holiday Friday.
+In August 2012, Mac was one of the DJs selected by Channel 4 to hold a live six-hour, televised House Party on Bank Holiday Friday.

-She released "Annie Mac Presents 2012" in October 2012; the tracklisting contained some of the songs Mac played on the Channel 4 House Party.
+Mac released Annie Mac Presents 2012 in October 2012; the tracklisting contained some of the songs Mac played on the Channel 4 House Party.
 Tracks by Knife Party and Steve Aoki headlined the tracklisting.